Astata

-Astata is a cosmopolitan genus of solitary predatory wasps in the subfamily Astatinae.
+Astata is a cosmopolitan genus of solitary predatory wasps in the family Astatidae.
 They are known to prey on adults and nymphs of Pentatomidae.
 Astata is the largest genus in this subfamily, and is identified by features of its wing venation.
 The males of this genus and the related genus Dryudella have very large compound eyes that broadly meet at the top of the head.

-There are 94 species and subspecies of Astata worldwide, a few of which are listed here:
+There are 87 known species and subspecies of Astata worldwide, a few of which are listed here: